BA (English Language)

-David has been active in the International Trademark Association (INTA) for many years and is currently serving on the Association News Subcommittee of the INTA Bulletins Committee.
+David has been active in the International Trademark Association (INTA) for many years and is currently serving on the Publications Subcommittee.

 Since 2011, David has been selected for inclusion in the World Trademark Review 1000, a publication featuring tiered rankings of the leading trade mark practitioners and firms around the world.
 David is described in the 2019 edition as "non-contentious doyen steeped in IP prosecution and commercialisation with experience working in Australia and the Middle East, which has given him an equally broad outlook."

 Since 2018, David Moore has volunteered as a mentor in Victoria University of Wellington's Alumni as Mentors programme.
 The programme carefully matches final-year students with alumni who are experienced in the student's areas of interest.
 The aim is to assist students with their transition into work life.
 The programme offers students the opportunity to gain a better understanding of what it is like to work in their chosen field.
 It also allows them to improve practical skills such as networking strategies, job interview techniques and CV preparation.
 As a mentor, David finds it a rewarding experience to give back to the next generation of law graduates, and to remain connected with the university community.